Lakens/statistical_inferences/docs/10-sequential.md

 ##   Stage levels (one-sided)                     : 0.01469, 0.01469
 ```

 The output tells us we have designed a study with 2 looks (one interim, one final) using the Pocock spending function.
 The last line returns one-sided alpha levels.
 The `rpact` package focuses on Confirmatory Adaptive Clinical Trial Design and Analysis.
 In clinical trials, researchers mostly test directional predictions, and thus, the default setting is to perform a one-sided test.
 In clinical trials it is common to use a 0.025 significance level for one-sided tests, but in many other fields, 0.05 is a more common default.
-We can get the two-sided alpha levels by multilpying the one-sided alpha levels by two:
+We can get the two-sided alpha levels by multiplying the one-sided alpha levels by two: